baozixiaoxixi/Blog/README.md

 # Blog
-This is a persona Blog
+This is a personal Blog

+Using springMVC,spring and Mybatis